ibm-cloud-docs/vmwaresolutions/archiref/attached-storage/storage-infra-design.md

 ## Attached storage performance
 {: #storage-infra-design-perf}

-Performance and Endurance storage are {{site.data.keyword.cloud_notm}} storage solutions that are designed to support high I/O applications that require predictable levels of performance.
+Performance and endurance storage are {{site.data.keyword.cloud_notm}} storage solutions that are designed to support high I/O applications that require predictable levels of performance.
 This predictable performance is achieved through the allocation of protocol-level input/output operations per second (IOPS) to individual volumes.

 IOPS ranging from 100 through 96,000 can be ordered with storage sizes of 20 GB - 24 TB.
-Performance and Endurance storage volumes are available for both block storage and file storage.
+Performance and endurance storage volumes are available for both {{site.data.keyword.blockstorageshort}} and {{site.data.keyword.filestorage_short}}.

-In this design, the vCenter Server solution offers Endurance storage for attached storage.
-As a result, you can select and attach (through automation) Endurance NFS exports ranging in size from 20 GB to a maximum of 24 TB.
-The {{site.data.keyword.cloud_notm}} allows up to 96 vSphere ESXi hosts to connect to a single Endurance NFS export.
+In this design, vCenter Server offers endurance storage for attached storage.
+As a result, you can select and attach (through automation) endurance NFS exports ranging in size from 20 GB to a maximum of 24 TB.
+The {{site.data.keyword.cloud_notm}} allows up to 96 vSphere ESXi hosts to connect to a single endurance NFS export.

-Endurance is available in three IOPS performance tiers to support varying application needs.
+Endurance storage is available in three IOPS performance tiers to support varying application needs.

 After an NFS share is ordered, it can be resized or reconfigured to allow for more or less IOPS.
 {: note}

 For detailed IOPS options, see the _Storage settings_ section in [Ordering vCenter Server instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_orderinginstance-req).

-In addition to the tiers of storage, {{site.data.keyword.cloud_notm}} Endurance storage supports a wide selection of application needs, including snapshots and replication, and encryption at rest in the {{site.data.keyword.cloud_notm}} data center locations.
+In addition to the tiers of storage, {{site.data.keyword.cloud_notm}} endurance storage supports a wide selection of application needs, including snapshots and replication, and encryption at rest in the {{site.data.keyword.cloud_notm}} data center locations.

 ## Related links
 {: #storage-infra-design-related}